Top Democrat Schumer calls for new elections in Israel, saying Netanyahu is an obstacle to peace

 Schumer says Netanyahu, who has long opposed Palestinian statehood, is one of several obstacles in the way of the two-state solution pushed by the United States.
 Netanyahu ''has lost his way by allowing his political survival to take precedence over the best interests of Israel,'' Schumer said.

-Schumer is also blaming right-wing Israelis, Hamas and Palestinian Authority President Mahmoud Abbas.
-Until they are all removed from the equation, he says, ''there will never be peace in Israel and Gaza and the West Bank.''
+The majority leader is also blaming right-wing Israelis, Hamas and Palestinian Authority President Mahmoud Abbas.
+Until they are all removed from the equation, Schumer said, ''there will never be peace in Israel and Gaza and the West Bank.''

-Schumer says the United States cannot dictate the outcome of an election in Israel, but ''a new election is the only way to allow for a healthy and open decision-making process about the future of Israel, at a time when so many Israelis have lost their confidence in the vision and direction of their government.''
+The United States cannot dictate the outcome of an election in Israel, Schumer said, but ''a new election is the only way to allow for a healthy and open decision-making process about the future of Israel, at a time when so many Israelis have lost their confidence in the vision and direction of their government.''

+At the White House, national security spokesman John Kirby declined to weigh in on Schumer's call for new elections, saying the White House is most focused on getting a temporary cease-fire in place.

+''We know Leader Schumer feels strongly about this and we'll certainly let him speak to it and to his comments,'' Kirby said. ''We're going to stay focused on making sure that Israel has what it needs to defend itself while doing everything that they can to avoid civilian casualties.''

 Just this week, Netanyahu was invited to speak to Republican senators at a party retreat.
 But Israeli ambassador Michael Herzog took his place due to last minute scheduling issues, according to a person familiar with the closed-door meeting.